-People often ask me how I personally trained for SEAL training before there were movies, books, and websites helping people prepare.
-As a former power-lifting football player, what I thought was in shape for military training - was not.
-I soon learned after arrival at the Naval Academy at age 18 that I was out of military shape.
-The email below brought back memories of my transition.
+People often ask me how I trained for SEAL training before there were movies, books and websites helping people prepare.
+As a former powerlifting football player, what I thought was in shape for military training was not.
+I soon learned after arriving at the Naval Academy at age 18 that I was out of military shape.

-If you have any questions, please feel free to email me at firstname.lastname@example.org or visit the StewSmith.com Ebook Fitness Store for ideas on training to become a tactical athlete for any branch of service.
-The ultimate Navy SEAL Cross-Training book is the title Maximum Fitness featuring a 52 week workout.
-It has been a post - Complete Guide to Navy SEAL Training program for years now.
+If you have any questions, feel free to email me at firstname.lastname@example.org or visit the StewSmith.com Ebook Fitness Store for ideas on training to become a tactical athlete for any branch of service.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.